Jury Duty Frequently Asked Questions:

 Q: I don´t mind serving as a juror, but this is a really bad time.
 Can I reschedule my jury service?

 Q: Will I be paid for serving as a juror?
-What about mileage and parking?
+What about parking?

 Q: Will I be paid even if I´m not picked for a trial?

 A: Only if the judge requires you to remain in the courtroom.
 Jurors not picked for a trial are generally allowed to leave to resume their normal daily routine and are asked to call back to the Clerk’s mailbox message center (843) 545-3211 at a specified time to learn if and when they need to return to the courtroom.
 The mailbox message is recorded within minutes of the judge’s instructions.